 Transformations in audience trends and technology are having an impact on radio.
 Some groups have seen a decline in their listeners.
 Fewer companies are choosing to place their ads on radio stations too, which means that bottom lines are suffering.

 Fortunately, there are ways for radio to turn things around.
 By embracing digital, delivering streams to customers wherever they are, and expanding their opportunities radio stations can continue to grow.

 As all other industries charge towards the digital revolution, radio will begin to move in the same direction too.

 After all, one of the biggest components of the radio space today is the music industry.
-The music space has gone to digital for many good reasons.
+The music space has gone digital for many good reasons.
 First, digital environments give consumers a better way to reach out to their target audience, wherever they might be.

-Now that we’re in 2019, there are opportunities for radio stations to build on the relationships that their audiences need.
+There are opportunities for radio stations to build on the relationships that their audiences need.
 Through niche marketing and community shows, there are plenty of ways to develop more immersive, engaging experiences through radio.

 Hopefully, you now know the answers to questions like “when was the radio invented,” and who created the technology.
-However, you may also have realised that the radio invention was more significant to humankind and the world as we know it than you originally thought.
+However, you may also have realized that the radio invention was more significant to humankind and the world as we know it than you originally thought.

 Radio isn’t just a way to waste time when you’re in the car on the way to work.
 It’s a concept that’s fundamentally changed how we communicate and interact as human beings.

 Radio changed the world by altering how we communicate with each other and share ideas.
 It acted as a loyal companion in the war and has helped bring people together through some of the toughest times in human history.

 Radio is the glue that brought the different parts of the globe together in times of suffering and evolution.
 Today, it continues to be a loyal partner in the transformation of the world.
 Every day, our radio tells us everything that’s happening around the world.